skx/templer/README.md

 * File contents, shell commands, and file-globs may be used in the templates
     * This allows the trivial creation of galleries, for example.
     * These are implemented via [plugins](#plugins).
+* You may also embed perl code in your pages.

 Another key point is that the layouts allow for more than a single simple "content" block to be placed into them - you can add arbitrary numbers of optional side-menus, for example.

-Although this tool was written and used with the intent you'd write your site-content in HTML you can use Textile or Markdown if you prefer (these input methods are available via [plugins](#plugins)).
+Although this tool was written and used with the intent you'd write your site-content in HTML you can write your input pages in Textile or Markdown if you prefer (these inputs are supported via [plugins](#plugins)).

 Concepts